Free Your Mind and Your Addiction Will Follow

 The point of harm reduction, a noncoercive approach to addiction, is to stop trying to get people to do what we want them to do.
 In NVC, that’s the last thing we want.
 With NVC, we don’t try to control people, to get them to change their behavior.
 “The more important the desired outcome… the more important it is not to make commands.”

-When someone is doing something we don’t think is good for them, our objective cannot be to get them to stop.
-It must be to help them to find other ways of meeting whatever needs their behavior is meeting at less cost to themselves.
+When someone is doing something we don’t think is good for them, the most helpful objective is not to get them to stop.
+It’s to help them to find other ways of meeting whatever needs their behavior is meeting at less cost to themselves.
 Judging or blaming them only makes things worse.
 Better to communicate that you understand that they are doing the best thing they can possibly do.

 And we do it together.
 NVC is collaborative, not pedantic.
 It’s not about convincing people of anything; it’s about really connecting.
 We can’t help others by treating them like rats or guinea pigs in an experiment designed to produce measurable outcomes.
 In domination culture’s grand experiment, these include becoming law-abiding, tax-paying citizens.
 To treat yourself this way is to set yourself up for failure and addiction.